I used to love classic Dilbert. I even have a collectible bound book of the strips here at home.

 I wonder what it says about me that I used to like Dilbert.
 Maybe I used to share the distorted worldview of looking down on other people’s intelligence.
 Maybe it used to be an outlet for frustrations of dealing with people whose drives and motivations I didn’t understand — and couldn’t be bothered with.

 In any case, I don’t like them any more and did so for a long time.
 There was nothing new to them, just the same old finger-pointing of “look how stupid other people are”.
-It gets old eventually, just like Scott Adams’ unrequested opinions on everything.
+It eventually got old, just like Scott Adams’ unrequested opinions on everything under the sun.